nispk/computerNetworks/Example1.md

 **Step2: Define the block code**-

-MARVELO framework has 2 main roles in the network- server and client.In the above example the server is fed with xml data.
+MARVELO framework has 2 main roles in the network- server and client.
+In the above example the server is fed with xml data.
 The client is the node present in the network.
 Each client hosts a single Daemon process.The Daemon process receives the orders from the server through **CMD port** to process the block code **task1.py** and executes the block code.
 It returns the output of the **task1.py** to the server via **MSG port**.
 This output is printed on the MARVELO output window.

 This block code file is saved in the path defined in the xml file.